 Voter ID FAQs

-From May 2023, you are required to show photographic identification at the polling station before you are issued with your ballot paper.
-Below are answers to some frequently asked questions about these changes and what you need to do if you wish to vote in person at a polling station.
+Since May 2023, electors are required to show photographic identification at the polling station before they are issued with their ballot paper.
+Below are answers to some frequently asked questions about these changes and what people need to do if they wish to vote in person at a polling station.

 The Electoral Commission have produced an easy read guide (pdf, 1.2mb) and a plain text guide (pdf, 214kb) on these changes, to assist electors with disabilities.

-• Why has Voter ID been introduced in polling stations?
+• Why was Voter ID introduced in polling stations?

 There has always been a form of identity check at polling stations, where electors have had to confirm their name and address.
-However under the Elections Act 2022, from the local elections in May 2023, electors are now required to produce photographic identification when they vote in person at a polling station.
+The Elections Act 2022 introduced the requirement for electors to produce photographic identification when they vote in person at a polling station.

-This is a policy decision by Central Government to ensure the integrity of elections.
+This was a policy decision by Central Government, to ensure the integrity of elections.

 • What identification will I be able to show when I vote?